Test Catalog

 Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-The following drugs may interfere with this test, Cetrotide (cetrorelix), Ovitrelle, Endometrin (progesterone), and follistatin: do not use this test to analyze specimens from patients who have received 1 or more of these products within 1 to 2 weeks of testing.
+The following drugs may interfere with this test: Cetrotide (cetrorelix), Ovitrelle, Endometrin (progesterone), and follistatin.
+Do not use this test to analyze specimens from patients who have received 1 or more of these products within 1 to 2 weeks of testing.

 There is not a high-dose hook effect at anti-Mullerian hormone (AMH) concentrations up to 1400 ng/mL.

 In rare cases, some individuals can develop antibodies to mouse or other animal antibodies (often referred to as human anti-mouse antibodies [HAMA] or heterophile antibodies), which may cause interference in some immunoassays.
-The presence of antibodies to streptavidin or ruthenium can also rarely occur and may also interfere in this assay.
-Caution should be used in interpretation of results and the laboratory should be alerted if the result does not correlate with the clinical presentation.
+The presence of antibodies to streptavidin or ruthenium can rarely occur and may interfere in this assay.
+Caution should be used in interpretation of results, and the laboratory should be alerted if the result does not correlate with the clinical presentation.

 For diagnostic purposes, the results should always be assessed in conjunction with the patient's medical history, clinical examination, and other findings.